- Mission & Vision

 - Speak, read and write English fluently.

-There is no financial compensation for these positions and interns are responsible for their own living and transportation expenses.
-This is, however, an excellent opportunity to gain experience in marine mammal research.
+There is no financial compensation for these positions and no housing is provided.
+Interns are responsible for their own travel and living expenses.
+There is public transportation available on the island.

 Interested candidates should submit an application with the following: